Metor7/Custom-title-bar-in-customtkinter/README.md

 - Your own title of app
 - Window icon
 - Movable window
+- Dark and Light appearance mode supported
-- Dark, Light and your own theme suported
+- Blue, Dark-blue, Green and your own theme supported
 - Easy configuration
 ## Configure your title bar: